Search

 Llama 2 Chat responding to a prompt asking to perform basic arithmetic procedures

-Llama 2 Chat responding to a prompt asking to perform basic arithmetic procedures – source.
+Chat responding to a prompt asking to perform basic arithmetic procedures with Llama 2 – source.

 • Content moderation: Llama 2 safety RLHF method ensures the model understands the harmful, toxic, and offensive language.
 The functionality can allow businesses to use the model to flag harmful content automatically without employing human moderators to monitor large text volumes continuously.